serpro69/kotlin-faker/docs/src/orchid/resources/wiki/extras.md

 There are some rules to keep in mind:

 - By default, the constructor with the least number of arguments is used (This can be configured - read on.)
-- `kotlin.collection.*` and `kolin.Array` types in the constructor are not supported at the moment
+- `kolin.Array` type in the constructor is not supported at the moment

 Random instance generation is available through `Faker().randomProvider`: